PHACDataHub/DSCO-experimental-web-app-platform/README.md

 ## 🤓Want to contribute?
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) to see how we would like the contributions to be structured 😄

+To configure your IDE, you might want to start with creating a [Python virtual environment](/README-docs/EN/local-docker-deployment.md#setting-up-python-virtual-environment) and installing the packages from [requirements.txt](/core-api/requirements.txt)

 ### 📄License